Hurricane Sandy Recovery: By the Numbers

 Nov 19, 2012, 11:17 AM

 As the recovery efforts continue in the aftermath of Hurricane Sandy, NewPublicHealth is following the work of local and state health departments in the areas affected by the storm as they help their citizens regroup, recover and build community resilience.
-Read more on public health preparedness and response.

 Three weeks after the storm the New York City Health Department has meaningful storm-related health use data that is valuable for both current health services delivery and future disaster planning: